-FCS_CKM_EXT.1(X) Cryptographic key generation (External token support)
+FCS_CKM_EXT.1(X) Cryptographic key generation (External token authorization factor generation)

-FCS_CKM_EXT.1.1(X) The TSF shall derive an external token authorization factor generated by a
+FCS_CKM_EXT.1.1(X) The TSF shall derive an external authorization factor generated by a Random Bit

-Random Bit Generator as specified in FCS_RBG_EXT.1 that produces an authorization factor of [selection: 128 bits, 256 bits] that was seeded with entropy at least equal to the size of the DEK, as specified in FCS_CKM.1(1).
+Generator as specified in FCS_RBG_EXT.1 that produces an authorization factor of [selection: 128 bits, 256 bits] that was seeded with entropy at least equal to the size of the DEK, as specified in FCS_CKM.1(1).

-FCS_CKM_EXT.1.2(X) The TSF shall be able to store the authorization factor on an external device.

-Application Note: The selection should indicate an identical number of bits as specified for the necessary for an administrator to generate an external token authorization factor are described.
-The evaluator reviews the TSS portion of the ST to confirm that the external token authorization factor generation process is described, including how the generation function uses the RBG, and how the RBG function is seeded.
-Finally, the evaluator reviews the TSS section (or administrative guidance documentation) to determine how the value generated by the RBG is transferred to the token.
-It should be noted that the RBG used must be provided by the TOE and meet the requirements specified in FCS_RBG_EXT.1.
+- FCS_CKM_EXT.1.2(X) The TSF shall be able to store the authorization factor on [selection: an external device, a TPM]. - Application Note: The first selection should indicate an identical number of bits as specified for the DEK in FCS_CKM.1(1).
+The second selection should be used to specify the type of device that the TOE shall be capable of storing the generated authorization factor on.
+If the TOE does only the generation of the authorization factor and depends on the Operational Environment to store the authorization factor on the appropriate device, then it is acceptable to create a new component that contains just the first element of this component and include it in the ST. All assurance activities will apply to this case. - Assurance Activity: The evaluator reviews the guidance documentation to confirm that the steps necessary for an administrator to generate an external authorization factor are described.
+The evaluator reviews the TSS portion of the ST to confirm that the external authorization factor generation process is described, including how the generation function uses the RBG, and how the RBG function is seeded.
+Finally, the evaluator reviews the TSS section (or administrative guidance documentation) to determine how the value generated by the RBG is transferred to the device specified in the selection.
+It should be noted that the RBG used must be provided by the TOE and meet the requirements specified in FCS RBG EXT.1 in order for this requirement to be claimed in the ST.